TransientTetra/dotfiles/nvim/README.md

 - add change tree plugin
 - object, class, function view explorer (see astronvim, on the right side)
 - add keymap for toggling diagnostic severity
+- improve Tasks usage - only show menu when cmake project detected; do sth about it opening new buffer to show status